GraphPFN: A Prior-Data Fitted Graph Foundation Model: GraphPFN

 \subsection{Architecture}

-Our model architecture extends the tabular foundation model LimiX~\citep{LimiX} by adding attention-based message-passing layers to each of its transformer blocks.
-This strategy is inspired by recent findings that tabular foundation models can already learn patterns relevant for various graph tasks~\citep{G2TFM, TabGFM}.
+Our model architecture extends a PFN-based tabular foundation model LimiX~\citep{LimiX} by adding attention-based message-passing layers to each of its transformer blocks.
+This strategy is inspired by recent findings that tabular foundation models can already learn patterns relevant for various graph tasks~\citep{G2TFM, TAG, choi2025can}.
 By initializing our model with a pretrained tabular foundation model instead of training from scratch, we leverage these learned representations, which significantly reduces computational costs while still achieving strong results.

-Below we first summarize the LimiX backbone to clarify how GraphPFN represents samples (nodes) and features, and how attention flows in the base model.
-We then describe how the graph adapters modify this flow to leverage the graph topology.
+Below, we first summarize the common architecture of current PFN-based tabular foundation models~\citep{TabPFNv2, LimiX}, considering LimiX~\citep{LimiX} as a specific example, to clarify how GraphPFN represents samples (nodes) and features, and how representations and attention flow in the base model.
+We then describe how the graph adapters modify these flows to leverage the graph topology.

 \paragraph{LimiX}